California snowpack is critically low, signaling another year of devastating drought - KESQ

 Snowpack in the California Sierra this winter is just 38% of normal, California water officials said Friday, in the latest sign the state’s drought is growing more devastating by the month.

-South of Lake Tahoe at Phillips Station, where officials set out to conduct the annual end-of-winter snowpack measurement, the snow depth was just 2.5 inches.
+South of Lake Tahoe at Phillips Station, where officials set out Friday to conduct the annual end-of-winter snowpack measurement, the snow depth was just 2.5 inches.
+The average April 1 snow depth is 66.5 inches at this location, officials said.

-More importantly, that snow only contained the equivalent of 1 inch of water — a scant 4% of average for April 1, according to Sean de Guzman, an engineer with the California Department of Water Resources.
+More importantly, that 2.5 inches of snow only contained the equivalent of 1 inch of water — a scant 4% of average for April 1, according to Sean de Guzman, an engineer with the California Department of Water Resources.

 Snow typically builds up in the Sierra Nevada throughout the winter, storing precious water that later melts and drains into reservoirs in the spring.
 California snowpack provides 30% of the state’s water, according to the Department of Water Resources.